-Timothy Oulton’s story dates back to his childhood days in Manchester, where he grew up surrounded by antiques from his father’s business, Halo Antiques.
-Having joined the family firm after leaving school at 18, Tim began his career in the furniture industry always assuming he would eventually go on to work in the city.
+Timothy Oulton’s design heritage dates back to his childhood days in Manchester.
+It was here he grew up surrounded by antiques from his father’s business, Halo Antiques.
+He joined the family firm aged 18 and thus began his career in furniture.

-However, Tim soon found himself captivated by the exquisite quality of the antiques that came from meticulous, time-honoured hand-craftsmanship.
-It is this inspiration that has come to characterize Timothy Oulton’s collections, as he explains; “exposure to the antiques industry at an early age introduced me to beautiful design.
+Having originally envisaged himself going on to work in the City, the family business captivated Oulton.
+The exquisite antiques, and the meticulous, time-honoured hand-craftsmanship that accompanied them, intrigued him.
+This inspired his design approach and gradually began to characterise his collections.
+He explains that “exposure to the antiques industry at an early age introduced me to beautiful design.
 Being surrounded by great handcrafted products most of my life has definitely impacted how I produce my furniture.”

-By scanning flea markets Tim uncovered his instinct for finding the most beautiful pieces, developing a love for antiques while recognising their limitations.
-After years in the antiques trade, Tim repositioned the company to focus on furniture design, handcrafting beautiful and practical furniture, inspired by the past but re-visioned to be relevant for today.
+By scanning flea markets Oulton uncovered his instinct for finding the most beautiful pieces.
+This developed his love for antiques and helped him to recognise their limitations.
+After years in the antiques trade, Oulton repositioned the company to focus on furniture design.
+Today his brand handcrafts beautiful and practical furniture, inspired by the past but reimagined for the modern day.

 “One of my favourite pieces is the original trunk that inspired the Globetrekker Collection.
 I’ve always loved vintage luggage, imagining the journeys they’ve travelled, on long sea voyages or across countries on steam trains.
 I found this particular worn-out trunk buried in a flea market.
 ‘Tom Richards’ was engraved on its brass plaque, and so I’ve often wondered about the adventures Tom would have had with his trunk.”

-This free-spirited approach is reflected in Oulton’s collections, which instead of looking to seasonal trends focus on timeless pieces with an enduring quality.
-Inspiration can come from anywhere with many pieces borrowing ideas from the past – from 19th century leather chairs to Art Deco lighting to the clean lines of mid-century modern design – and infusing them with Oulton’s contemporary point of view.
+This free-spirited approach is reflected in Oulton’s collections, which look to timelessness with an enduring quality rather than seasonal trends.
+Inspiration comes from anywhere with many pieces, borrowing ideas from the past and infusing them with Oulton’s contemporary point of view.
+Inspiration includes 19th-century leather chairs, Art Deco lighting and the clean lines of mid-century modern design.